ehamiter/RoleCall/README.md

-# They Were Also In This - Plex Integration App
+# RoleCall - Plex Integration App

 An iOS SwiftUI app that connects to a Plex Media Server to interact with your media library.